Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ring-of-the-orator-pabtso.md

 aliases: ["Ring of the Orator"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Phandelver and Below: The Shattered Obelisk p.
-219
+BookSource: "Phandelver and Below: The Shattered Obelisk p.
+219"
 ---
 # Ring of the Orator
 *Ring, uncommon (requires attunement)*